lowRISC/opentitan/hw/ip/rv_core_ibex/doc/_index.md

 Software should take care not to enable the EDN until the entropy complex configuration is as desired.
 When the entropy complex configuration is changed reading {{< regref "RND_DATA" >}} when it is valid will suffice to flush any old random data to trigger a new request under the new configuration.
 If a EDN request is pending when the entropy complex configuration is changed ({{< regref "RND_STATUS.RND_DATA_VALID" >}} is clear), it is advisable to wait until it is complete and then flush out the data to ensure the fresh value was produced under the new configuration.

+## Crash Dump Collection

+In general, when the CPU encounters an error, it is software's responsibility to collect error status and supply it for debug.

+However, there are situations where it may not be possible for software to collect any error logging.
+These situations include but are not limited to:
+* A hung transaction that causes watchdog to expire.
+* An alert escalation that directly resets the system without any software intervention.

+Under these situations, the software has no hints as to where the error occurred.
+To mitigate this issue, Ibex provides crash dump information that can be directly captured in the `rstmgr` for last resort debug after the reset event.

+The Ibex crash dump state includes the following information:
+* The current PC
+* The next PC
+* The last data access address
+* The last exception address

+The crash dump information transmitted to the `rstmgr` is the following:
+* The current crash dump state
+* The previous crash dump state
+* A valid indication for whether the previous state is valid.

+Under normal circumstances, only the current crash dump state is valid.
+When the CPU encounters a double fault, the current crash dump is moved to previous, and the new crash dump is shown in current.

+This allows the software to see both fault locations and debug accordingly.

 ## Register Table